stanulilic/stanleyulili.com-old/_posts/2019-08-31-how-to-install-django-on-windows.md

 > mkdir django_project
 ```

-Change into `django_project` directory:
+Change into the `django_project` directory:

 ```
 > cd django_project
 ````

-Your prompt should now look like:
+Your prompt should now look like this, showing that you are in the `django_project` directory:

 ```
 PS C:\Users\Username\django_project>